This Champagne Moscow Mule cocktail is definitely going to get the party going…and keep it going as long as the champagne keeps pouring!

 There are a couple of thing we always seem to have in our liquor cabinet or refrigerator.
 Champagne, wine, vodka and whiskey or bourbon.
 Of course we have a full bar that’s always pretty stocked but those are the staples.

-Having the ingredients on hand made mixing up these cocktails for taste testing a breeze.
-All I had to do was grab the Ketel One Vodka, run outside to clip some fresh mint and I was on my way.
+Having all the ingredients on hand made mixing up these champagne cocktails for taste testing a breeze.
+All I had to do was grab the vodka, run outside to clip some fresh mint and I was on my way.

-If you’re doing these for a party you can make a mixture of the vodka, lime juice and ginger liquor ahead of time to have it all ready to go, then just top off with champagne when your guests arrive.
+If you’re making these champagne cocktails for a party you can make a mixture of the vodka, lime juice and ginger liquor ahead of time to have it all ready to go.

 So to answer your question – no, you don’t have to run out and buy these awesome looking champagne flutes, a regular champagne glass will do fine – but if you happen to come across some I say grab a bunch!